Bookbinding Masterclass 1

 I'm happy you're here.

 For almost 20 years, I taught English, Language Arts, and Creative Writing at every level, while simultaneously traveling the U.S. delivering workshops and presentations to educators.
 While I still travel occasionally to work with teachers and writers, I now enjoy working one-on-one and in small groups with students, teachers, artists, writers, and creative entrepreneurs who want to identify their passions so they can embrace their gifts and talents through the empowered expression of their deepest desires.
-I do this work because I love helping women find the thing that fills them with joy.
+I do this work because I love helping women find the thing that fills them with joy and pursue it without regrets or apologies.

 I've done a lot of things in my short 40+ years on this planet, but I'm most proud of raising my nephew Treavor, and listening to my inner wisdom by doing the things that make me come alive.
 Constructing handmade books and art journals is one of those things that allow me to feel A L I V E!!!
 And I'd love to have you join me on this journey.
-CLICK HERE if you want to see a gallery of some of my art journal pages.
+Reading tarot & oracle cards, pulling astrological charts, and delving into the esoteric and ancient guidance systems is another way I help women have spiritual and creative awakenings.
+I'm eager to do the same for you.

 Join me and let's create something beautiful, TODAY!!